-I got the idea to try this out when a friend mentioned to me that he'd been to a Persian restaurant here in Nashville and had this stew made with dried limes and that it was amazing.
+I got the idea to try this out when a friend mentioned to me that he'd been to a Persian restaurant here in town and had this stew made with dried limes and that it was amazing.
 'Dried limes' was all I needed to hear.
 I love trying out new foods from various parts of the world, so I immediately started looking around online for more info on them.
-I got my hands on some dried limes and looked up a few Persian recipes here and there to get a feel for what went into a Persian dish, and then I got some goat and some beers and came up with a winner of a recipe on my very first try.
-In fact, I've since been to that Persian restaurant my friend told me about and have tried that stew made with dried limes and I much prefer mine. —How's it Taste?
+I got my hands on some dried limes and looked up a few Persian recipes here and there to get a feel for what went into a Persian dish, and then I got myself some some goat and some beer and came up with a winner of a recipe on my very first try.
+In fact, I've since been to that Persian restaurant my friend told me about and have tried that stew made with dried limes and I much prefer mine. —Bodie

 red bell peppers, diced